atrauzzi/protoculture/readme.md

  - Asynchronous-first via `await` & the [standard Promise APIs](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)
  - The powerful [inversify](http://inversify.io) dependency injection system
  - A bundled [Redux](http://redux.js.org) service provider for a popular and well documented set of conventions for data handling
- - Planned integrations with hosting and process management infrastructure like [PM2](http://pm2.keymetrics.io) and [ApplicationInsights](https://github.com/Microsoft/ApplicationInsights-node.js)
+ - Planned integrations with hosting and process management infrastructure like [ApplicationInsights](https://github.com/Microsoft/ApplicationInsights-node.js)

 ### In Detail
 The layering Protoculture provides has similar if not identical siblings in other languages and runtimes,